Rare Book Collections

 - CHILDREN'S COLLECTION

 This collection introduces readers to children's and juvenile literature of historical import or containing valuable illustrations.
-Eighteenth through Twentieth Century titles, from The New England Primer to Kate Greenaway to adventure series, are included.
+Eighteenth through twenty-first century titles, from The New England Primer to Kate Greenaway to adventure series are included.
+Because this collection is shelved outside the Archives and a number of its titles do not appear in the library catalog, those wishing to view the Children's Collection should contact the College Historian & Special Collections Curator in advance.

 - COLE MEMORIAL COLLECTION